 - Malignant pleural mesothelioma in patients who cannot be treated with surgery.

-- Non-small cell lung cancer (certain types) in patients whose disease is locally advanced or has metastasized (spread to other parts of the body).
+- Nonsquamous non-small cell lung cancer in certain patients whose disease is recurrent, locally advanced or has metastasized (spread to other parts of the body).

 Pemetrexed disodium is also being studied in the treatment of other types of cancer.